fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5c.md

 })
 ```

-Command _getByText_ looks for an element that has exactly the **same text** that it has as a parameter, and nothing more.
+Command _getByText_ looks for an element that has the **same text** that it has as a parameter, and nothing more.
 If we want to look for an element that <i>contains</i> the text, we could use an extra option:

 ```js
 const element = screen.getByText(